 At the same time that ColombiaModa was being held, there was another satellite show going on locally, not affiliated with ColombiaModa.
 The show is called Moda para el Mundo (Fashion for the World) which is kind of funny in retrospect because the show is proud to feature only local vendors.
 This show was really cool and on a lot of levels.
 Oh wait.
 I should probably back track a bit and explain how I came to discover this show because I have to introduce you to someone who figures prominently from here on out.

-Tania Fuchs, who works for Optitex in Israel reads the blog every day (hi Tania, un abrazo fuerte!) and after she read I was going to Colombia, took it upon herself to contact the Optitex sales representative in Medellin (Tania is from Uruguay) to see if he could be of service to me when I was there.
+Tania Fuchs, who works for a CAD company in Israel reads the blog every day (hi Tania, un abrazo fuerte!) and after she read I was going to Colombia, took it upon herself to contact their sales representative in Medellin (Tania is from Uruguay) to see if he could be of service to me when I was there.
 Now how’s that for service?
-I thought I was just buying their CAD program but I ended up with an extended family spanning international borders!
 His name is Fernando Jaramillo.
 We corresponded ahead of my arrival and he offered to take me around on Friday for a tour of Medellin.
 I’ll write about that in the Day 3 entry (ies).
 Anyway, we arranged to have a pre-meet up on Thursday which is how I found out about the Moda para el Mundo show and a lot about the local industry.
 Fernando and his wife showed up about noon on Thursday and whisked me away to that show for a couple of hours where they had their own booth.

 This entry was amended 8/6/08 to add the photo below.
 Fernando is on the right.
 Fanny (his sister, not wife) is on the left.
 Fanny is wonderful.
 Within five minutes of meeting, she said felt she’d known me all her life.
 The feeling was mutual.